InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         The DNS resolution for the name
         <code>[<em>cmp-name</em>].mgr.consensu.org</code> will be delegated
         by the Managing Organisation (IAB Europe) to each CMP.
-CMPs will host their code, APIs, and CDN under this domain or subdomains.
+CMPs will host their code, APIs, and CDN under this domain or subdomains. (<strong><em>by July 1st 2021, the Managing Organisation (MO) will no longer delegate a subdomain of the consensu.org domain to each newly registered CMP and CMPs must no longer write TC Strings in the 'euconsent-v2' cookie associated with the consensu.org domain.
+From Sept 1st 2021, CMPs must no longer read and process TC Strings in the ‘euconsent-v2’ cookie associated with the consensu.org domain</em></strong>)
       </td>
     </tr>
     <tr>